nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a specific student.
+1. User requests to find a specific student record and his/her appointment.
-2. System prompts for student's matriculation number.
-3. User inputs the matriculation number.
+2. System finds the particular student record and appointment.
-4. System finds the student.
+3. System shows the student records and appointment of the particular student.

     Use case ends.

 **Extensions**

 * 1a.
-Specified student does not exist.
+The given matriculation number is invalid.

     * 1a1.
 System shows an error message.

         Use case ends.

+* 2a.
+Specified student does not exist.

+    * 2a1.
+System shows an error message.

+        Use case ends.

 * 3a.
-User input matriculation number in the wrong format.
+Specified student does not have an appointment.

     * 3a1.
-System shows an error message.
+System shows an empty appointment list.

         Use case ends.